Angelmaneuver/wallpaper-setting/README.md

 You can change the image of VSCode watermark.

 Then, after set the watermark setting, run `Set` or `Reset`.

-### Wallpaper - Movie

-You can set an movie as the VSCode background.

-\* Mute is a specification.

 ### WebSocket